deltachat/deltachat-pages/_posts/2020-05-06-may-features.md

 ![A Screenshot of the Delta Chat Desktop Client, scanning a QR code.](../assets/blog/screenshots/2020-05-06-delta-chat-desktop-scan-qr-code.jpg)

+*You can now scan QR codes with the Desktop Client.*

 ## Android 1.6

 - Auto-delete messages from server, and/or from your device